Arcanadea: Anime

 An anime television series adaptation was announced during a livestream event for the plastic model series on December 20, 2024.
-It is set to premiere on TV Asahi and its affiliates.
+The series will be produced by Yokohama Animation Laboratory and directed by Keiichiro Kawaguchi, with series composition handled by Atsuhiro Tomioka, characters designed by Kumoha Arakawa, and music composed by Yuki Hayashi and Yuki Furuhashi.
+It is set to premiere in January 2027 on the NUMAnimation programming block on TV Asahi and its affiliates.